-If you ever have to make a call to animal poison control, 1-888-426-4435, it’s almost a waste of money ($65 phone call) if you don’t have a general idea of the amount of the offending substance.
+If you ever have to make a call to a pet poison hotline, it’s almost a waste of money if you don’t have a general idea of the amount of the offending substance:

 How Much Chocolate Is Toxic for Dogs?